What is Water Spider in Lean?

-Furthermore, the water spider role does not have to end at material replenishment - they can do a variety of other things too, e.g. transport finished products, move Kanban cards, update workflow monitoring systems, supervise job execution, especially of any untrained staff.
+Furthermore, the water spider role does not have to end at material replenishment - they can do several other things.
+E.g., transport the finished products, move Kanban cards, update workflow monitoring systems, or supervise job execution, especially for the untrained staff.

 It would be a mistake to compare the water spider role to an errand runner, a duty typically dropped on a junior apprentice.
-Mizusumashi is a crucial role, filling which demands great knowledge of the process and an awareness of what is happening across all stations, at all times.
+Mizusumashi is a crucial role, filling which demands extensive knowledge of the process and an awareness of what is happening across all stations, at all times.
 Besides maintaining flow on the production line, a water spider is also performing Gemba multiple times a day, which makes them invaluable when it comes to Kaizen initiatives.

 In many ways, a water spider is a mobile Scrum Master on steroids, supplying the team with what they need when they need it, contributing to removing any impediments.
 The part of being “on steroids” may not be all that exaggerated, given how intense a Mizusumashi’s typical workday can be.
 They need to be on the move and alert at all times, and their ability to maintain the same pace throughout the day transfers directly onto how the process flows.
 It is not an easy “show your face here and there” job, despite being able to look like such to an uninformed observer!

-An important aspect of a water spider’s job is that it is system-centric, not person-centric, in the sense, that all of this person’s work revolves around the efficiency of the system, not their own.
-This matters, as it will often be acceptable for the Mizusumashi to do a few half-empty rounds, not delivering material to all work stations, for the sake of those few in need being serviced.
-This benefits the system, even if it doesn’t make the best out of the water spider’s time and capability 100% of the time.
+A crucial aspect of a water spider role is that it is system-centric, not person-centric, in the sense that all of their work revolves around the efficiency of the system, not their own.
+This matters, as it will often be acceptable for the Mizusumashi to do a few half-empty rounds, not delivering material to all work stations, for the sake of servicing those few in need.
+It benefits the system, even if it doesn’t make the best out of the water spider’s time and capability 100% of the time.

 The benefits of designating a water spider for your process